Planning to stop driving

 - Having control over their situation is usually important, and issues such as voluntarily reducing their driving, having a formal driving assessment, deciding when to hand in their licence, how they wish to dispose of their car (if necessary) and making arrangements for alternative transport can help ease the transition to giving up driving.

 - Working through a decision-making aid can also help.
 This booklet gives step-by-step exercises to help support the decision of when to give up driving.
+The booklet is also available in other languages on this page.

 Some people may become defensive as soon as the issue of driving is brought up.
 Sometimes an authority figure may be needed to lead these difficult conversations.
 The person’s GP or specialist, or a family member whose judgement is greatly respected may be the right person to broach the subject.
 It is rare that the person will only need to be told once they can no longer drive.